Congressional Renters Caucus announces proposals to help renters with rising costs

 It’s a problem affecting people living in densely populated cities, to those in rural communities.

+Renters confront NC Rental Homes Council in hopes of lowering Charlotte rent

-Our Washington News Bureau spoke with Noelle Porter, Director of Government Affairs for the National Housing Law Project (NHLP).
+Our Washington News Bureau spoke with Noelle Porter, director of Government Affairs for the National Housing Law Project.

 On Thursday, members of the Congressional Renters Caucus announced a series of more than a dozen bills aimed at helping renters.